Cocodog2014/thor/Thor_web.md

   - `THOR_STACK_AUTO_START=0` on `thor_web` so Gunicorn does not start any background loops.
   - `THOR_STACK_AUTO_START=1` on `thor_worker` so the stack boots exactly once.
 - If you run the legacy Excel/xlwings poller on the host, export `REDIS_URL=redis://localhost:6379/0` before starting it so that it hits the Compose Redis instance.
+- `THOR_ENABLE_EXCEL_POLLER` stays `0` in `.env` and both Docker services.
+That keeps the Excel poller supervisor OFF inside Linux containers (xlwings is Windows-only) and ensures you must launch the poller manually on the host when you want real-time futures.

 ## Lifecycle